NateMob1/UpdateNotifier/README.md

   4: bom bom ka ka
  ```

 Additionally, `alert-msg` and `caught-up-msg` can be modified or left blank if wanted.

+As the plugin is currently configured, messages don't display if it's the player's first time joining the server, but they are still marked as 'seen'.
+Additionally, if there are more than unseen five messages for a player, only the five "latest" (highest index in `config.yml`) messages are sent to chat, and the rest are marked as seen by the server.